Dave Thomas (skeptic): Education and awards

 Thomas is a graduate of the New Mexico Institute of Mining and Technology and holds a bachelor's degree in mathematics and physics and a master's degree in mathematics.
 He received the Brown Award, New Mexico Tech's highest undergraduate award, in 1979, the Langmuir publication award as a graduate student, and the National Center for Science Education's Friend of Darwin Award.

 Thomas has served as president of the New Mexico Academy of Science and is a fellow of the Committee for Skeptical Inquiry.
 He has been both a board member of the Coalition for Excellence on Science and Math Education (CESE) and the president of New Mexicans for Science and Reason since 1998.

 Career

-Thomas worked at BDM International, Inc. in Albuquerque from 1981–1994 and for ITW Magnaflux/Quasar from 1994-2007.
+Thomas worked at BDM International, Inc. in Albuquerque from 1981 to 1994 and for ITW Magnaflux/Quasar from 1994 to 2007.

 Thomas and scientist Kim Johnson co-hosted Science Watch, a weekly podcast on AM 1350, from 2005 to 2010 and has been published in Skeptical Inquirer since 1995.